 1. No need to renew your green card.
 As a United States citizen, you will not need to renew the card proving your status as a lawful permanent resident every ten years.
-What's more, you will no longer be required to carry your green card or proof of status with you on an everyday basis (although you will need a federal U.S. ID when traveling).
+What's more, you will no longer be required to carry your green card or proof of status with you on an everyday basis (although you will need a federal U.S. ID or passport when traveling).

 2. Reduced risk of removal (deportation).
 Green card holders may be removed for committing certain crimes or doing other acts that match the grounds of deportability found in U.S. immigration law.
-A U.S. citizen who cannot be deported.
+A U.S. citizen cannot be deported.
 However, be aware that U.S. citizenship may be taken away from you if USCIS finds that you lied to obtain either lawful permanent residence or your U.S. citizenship.

 3. Easier travel and reentry into the United States.
 You will no longer have to deal with the lines of green card holders awaiting entry at U.S. airports, borders, or other entry points.
 U.S. citizens enter separate lines, and the scrutiny is much less.
 In addition, as a U.S. citizen you often enjoy easy entry into other countries around the world.
 In many instances, you can visit foreign countries without a visa.

 4. No loss of status after long trips outside the United States.
 If you spend months or even years outside of the United States, you will not, as a U.S. citizen, risk losing your right to return.
 By contrast, a permanent resident who leaves the United States for more than 180 days can lose the right to the green card upon reentry into the United States.
 The immigration officer can deem the person to have abandoned the green card.
-(If you currently know you are leaving the United States for more than six months, speak to an immigration attorney.
+(If you currently know you will be leaving the United States for more than six months, speak to an immigration attorney.
 You might be able to obtain a reentry permit prior to leaving.)

 5. Ability to petition for more family members to immigration.
 U.S. citizens can petition more types of family members into the United States than green card holders.
 Only U.S. citizens may petition parents, siblings, and married children.
-In addition, in the cases where both U.S. citizens and green card holders may do a petition (such as for spouses), the wait time tends to significantly shorter for U.S. citizens' relations (with some exceptions; consult an attorney for details).
+In addition, in the cases where both U.S. citizens and green card holders can do a petition (such as for spouses), the wait time tends to significantly shorter for U.S. citizens' relations (with exceptions; consult an attorney for details).

 6. Ability to pass U.S. citizenship to children who have green cards.
 When you become a U.S. citizen, your unmarried children under 18 will automatically become U.S. citizens, too.
-However, they must be lawful permanent residents; they must be residing in the United States; and they must be in the legal and physical custody of the naturalizing parent.
+However, they must be lawful permanent residents; must be residing in the United States; and must be in the legal and physical custody of the naturalizing parent.

 7. Ability to vote and run for public office.
 Only United States citizens may vote.
 Naturalized U.S. citizens can run for most (but not all) elected public offices.